 On January 5, 2006, President Bush signed the “International Marriage Broker Regulation Act of 2005” (“IMBRA”) into law as part of the reauthorized “Violence Against Women Act” (“VAWA 2005”).
 The motivation behind IMBRA was alarming evidence of a growing nationwide trend of abuse and exploitation of so-called “mail-order brides.”
 In an effort to prevent future tragedies, the new law imposes regulations on the international marriage broker (“IMB”) industry as well as mandates certain changes to the process by which an American citizen may petition to sponsor a foreign fiancé(e) or spouse to come to the United States (on either a “K1” (fiancé(e)) or “K3” (spouse) visa).
 IMBRA is a bipartisan, common-sense law that provides foreign fiancé(e)s/spouses with information about the violent criminal history of their American fiancé(e)s/spouses, as well as about the rights and resources available to domestic violence victims in the United States.
 These vital disclosures will enable foreign women to make informed decisions that will help protect them and their children from domestic violence.

 The law was intended to provide more information to foreign women about the men who were writing to them before they decided to exchange personal contact information.
-IMBRA does not prevent you from corresponding with or meeting the women profiled on the site, and you can still exchange personal contact information once the woman has received a copy of your IMBRA form which is found on the members section of the site.
+IMBRA does not prevent you from corresponding with or meeting the women profiled on the site, and you can still exchange personal contact information.
 It is important that you only use sites that are compliant with IMBRA, otherwise you may experience difficulties when applying for a Fiancée visa for the woman to travel to the United States as IMBRA is now a question that is asked as part of the process.

 The IMBRA form is fast, easy, and safe to complete and only needs to be completed once no matter how many women you are corresponding with, we will store it, and make it accessible to the women with whom you have an interest.
 The form consists of questions concerning certain past criminal acts, marital status, children, restraining orders, if you have ever sponsored a fiancée in the past, and the states in which you have resided, and is affirmed by you as being true and correct.
 We may also conduct a sex offender search using the national sex offender date base.
 There is no personal information asked for or given on the IMBRA form, (such as your address or even E-mail address), thus there is no possibility of any misuse of information.
 Your personal information such as your address or E-mail address is never released to any of the women, (or anyone else for that matter) unless you do so yourself.